There are three ways to travel direct from Bangkok to Vientiane in Laos:

 Location of the Arrival Point in Vientiane

-- The bus arrives at the Khua Din Bus Station in Vientiane
+- The bus arrives at the Vientiane Central Bus Station which is in the centre of Vientiane

 Air travel is the quickest way to travel between Bangkok and Vientiane, but also the most expensive.
 For the cheapest flights from Bangkok to Vientiane travel with AirAsia from Don Mueang Airport.
 AirAsia is South East Asia’s largest low cost carrier.
 The more expensive flights depart from Suvarnabhumi Airport, which is Bangkok’s main international airport.
 Flying will appeal to people on short trips to South East Asia.
 More adventurous travellers, with more time to spare, may prefer to travel the overland route and take in the scenery along the way at ground level.
 There is an undeniable charm to ‘slow travel’ which you never experience if you only ever fly.